Cholesterol

 Food is powerful information and the human body is the most magnificent and outstanding “machine” ever created.
 It doesn’t matter how perfect the machine is, if you give the wrong information and the wrong fuel, that machine won’t be able to do what it is supposed to do.

 Is nutrition the same for everyone?
-Absolutely not.
+Not.
 We are individuals, and as such, different people need different approaches.
 As Lucretius said more than 2,000 years ago, one man’s food is another man’s poison, which brings me to my next point.

 What is the right food for me?

-As I wrote before, the one size fits all approach doesn’t work, but there are certain rules that I believe everybody should follow, and they are to stay away from:
+As I wrote before, the one size fits all approach doesn’t work, but there are specific rules that I believe everybody should follow, and they are to stay away from:

 • Omega 6 fatty acids, and more specifically, seed oils.